The Hirzebruch quadratic form of a hyperplane arrangement and flat logarithmic connections: Background

-where \(\pi_j\) are orthogonal projections to the lines \(L_j\) with respect to \(\inn_0\).
-By the Kempf-Ness theorem \cite[Theorem 5.19]{szekelyhidi}, there exists \(F \in SL(d, \C)\) such that \(\mu(F(x)) = 0\), and the result follows by taking \(\inn = F^* \inn_0\).
-For positive real weights the proposition follows from the more general results proved in \cite{kapovich}, see in particular Example 6.3 of that paper. \end{proof}
+Fix the standard Hermitian metric \(\inn_0\) on \(\C^{d+1}\), and consider the corresponding moment map for the \(SU(d+1)\)-action on \((\CP^d)^n\) with the above linearization.
+By the Kempf--Ness theorem \cite[Theorem~5.19]{szekelyhidi}, there exists \(F\in SL(d+1,\C)\) such that \(F\cdot x\) is a zero of this moment map.
+Since this moment map is the weighted sum of the standard moment maps on the factors, this means that the transformed configuration of normal lines has zero weighted barycentre with respect to \(\inn_0\).
+Equivalently, transporting the metric \(\inn_0\) back to the original configuration of normal lines gives a Hermitian metric on \(\C^{d+1}\) which is balanced for \((\mH,a)\).

-The arrangement \(\mH\) is called \emph{essential} if the common intersection of its hyperplanes is equal to \(\{0\}\).
-The arrangement \(\mH\) is called \emph{reducible} if there is a pair of proper subspaces \(P, Q \in \mL\) such that \(\C^d = P + Q\) and every \(H_i \in \mH\) contains \(P\) or \(Q\).
-The arrangement \(\mH\) is \emph{irreducible} if it is not reducible.
-It is easy to show (see \cite[Lemma 2.27]{borbonpanov}) that if \((\mH, \ba)\) is stable then \(\mH\) is essential and irreducible.
+For rational weights the result follows from the integer case just proved.
+For arbitrary real weights, the proposition follows from the more general results proved in \cite{kapovich}, see in particular Example~6.3 of that paper. \end{proof}